rudokemper/terrastories-minimal/README.md

 2) download the style.json from Mapbox Studio via the Mapbox Studio styles interface [here](https://www.mapbox.com/studio/styles/)

 3) copy both the shapefiles and style.json into the respective directories on Terrastories.
+Do not rename shapefiles or feature names in Mapbox Studio throughout this process -- the naming conventions must be consistent (aside from the additional -###### hash added by Mapbox Studio; more on that later).

 Note: the user must provide their own shapefile content.
 It is not possible to use any of the standard OpenStreetMap (OSM) content used in the standard styles made available by Mapbox, unless the user first downloads that OSM content and converts it to shapefile first.
-Note: do not rename either shapefiles or the feature names in Mapbox Studio.

 ### Step 2: adding new or updating shapefiles to Terrastories